geugenm/polaris/README.md

-    common/            - Modules common to all of Polaris convert/           - Module to convert graph output from learn to other file formats fetch/             - Module to fetch and prepare data for the analysis learn/             - Module to perform the data analysis reports/           - Module to visualize the anomaly detection results viz/               - Module to visualize the analysis results polaris.py         - Polaris entry point
+    common/            - Modules common to all of Polaris convert/           - Module to convert graph output from learn to other file formats fetch/             - Module to fetch and prepare data for the analysis learn/             - Module to generate the dependency graph reports/           - Module to visualize the anomaly detection viz/               - Module to visualize the dependency graph polaris.py         - Polaris entry point

 tests/                 - Project unit tests